-- To provide an inclusive education where every child is capable of anything
+- provide an inclusive education where every child is successful

-- To deliver an engaging and thought provoking curriculum which promotes children’s wellbeing and involvement in all subject areas
+- deliver an engaging and thought-provoking curriculum which promotes children’s wellbeing and involvement in all subject areas

-- To learn from each other, through the adoption of a collaborative approach to teaching and learning
+- learn from each other, through the adoption of a collaborative approach to teaching and learning

 For further information about the curriculum followed at The Arbours Primary Academy please contact us.

 At The Arbours Primary Academy, we teach a carefully sequenced, knowledge-rich curriculum which aims to inspire pupils and promote excellent outcomes for all.

 The curriculum content has been carefully chosen by our own subject experts and is organised in a coherent way, ensuring children can build on their knowledge from year to year.
 In this way, the knowledge in the curriculum is cumulative, constructing firm foundations and schema from which children can progress and develop deeper conceptual understanding and subject-specific knowledge and skills over time.